-- Recommended Motion: I move to amend Ordinance 2266 by modifying the language of Exhibit F, at Section 21-5266(9(b)(ii) and renumbering that section, and striking subsection F(6)(c)(4)(iv) in Exhibit I, as shown in Proposed Amendment 2 (Noise Regulations).

-- Effect: This would modify the regulations and BMP document to incorporate the new COGCC rule limiting C scale noise of 60db(C) as set forth in COGCC Rule 423.
+- Recommended Motion: I move to amend Ordinance 2266 by modifying the language of Exhibit F, at Section 21-5266(9(b)(ii) and renumbering that section, and striking subsection F(6)(c)(4)(iv) in Exhibit I, as shown in Proposed Amendment 2 (Noise Regulations). - Effect: This would modify the regulations and BMP document to incorporate the new COGCC rule limiting C scale noise of 60db(C) as set forth in COGCC Rule 423.
 If passed, Commerce City's noise limits within residential / rural areas will remain more strict than COGCC rules which allow higher noise limits during drilling and completion operations.

-- Proposed Amendment 3 (Community Outreach):
+- Proposed Amendment 3 (Community Outreach) (Passed & included in ordinance as approved on first reading):

-- Recommended Motion: I move to amend Ordinance 2266 by modifying Exhibit I, Section G(1) by modifying subsection (a) and adding a new subsection (b) as shown in Proposed Amendment 3 (Community Outreach).

-- Effect: This would: (a) expand the list of business owners and residents maintained by an operator from those within 1,320' to 2,000'; and (b) require creation of a community outreach plan with specified contents similar to COGCC requirements (Rule 304(c)(20)).
+- Recommended Motion: I move to amend Ordinance 2266 by modifying Exhibit I, Section G(1) by modifying subsection (a) and adding a new subsection (b) as shown in Proposed Amendment 3 (Community Outreach). - Effect: This would: (a) expand the list of business owners and residents maintained by an operator from those within 1,320' to 2,000'; and (b) require creation of a community outreach plan with specified contents similar to COGCC requirements (Rule 304(c)(20)).

-- Proposed Amendment 4 (Reclamation - Location Pictures):
+- Proposed Amendment 4 (Reclamation - Location Pictures) (Passed & included in ordinance as approved on first reading):

-- Recommended Motion: I move to amend Ordinance 2266 by modifying Exhibit I, Section I beginning at page 24, line 31, by adding a new subsection 1 and renumbering that section, as shown in Proposed Amendment 4 (Reclamation - Location Pictures).

-- Effect: This will require, consistent with COGCC Rule 304(b(4)), photographs of the existing condition prior to development to aid reclamation.
+- Recommended Motion: I move to amend Ordinance 2266 by modifying Exhibit I, Section I beginning at page 24, line 31, by adding a new subsection 1 and renumbering that section, as shown in Proposed Amendment 4 (Reclamation Location Pictures). - Effect: This will require, consistent with COGCC Rule 304(b(4)), photographs of the existing condition prior to development to aid reclamation.